Christina Boxer: Career

-As of 2021, Boxer still ranks in the UK all-time top ten at 1500 m and the mile.
+As of 2021, Cahill still ranks in the UK all-time top ten at 1500 m and the mile.
 She ranks ninth in the 1500 m (4:00.57) and eighth in the mile (4:22.64).
 In the 800 m, she ranks 16th (1:59.05).

 Later career

 After her retirement she worked as a Sport, Physical Activity & Education Consultant leading national projects involving health-activity and sport retention programmes, while also coaching worldclass senior and junior athletes including Jo Pavey, whom she helped return from serious injury to make her first ever Olympics in 2000 at 5,000m and Charlotte Moore who became the first British junior woman to break 2 minutes at 800m, setting a UK junior record of 1.59.75 when finishing 6th in the 2002 Commonwealth Games and gained a silver medal at the European Junior Championships in 2003.

-Boxer was also a reporter for BBC Sport's athletics coverage from 1996–2001, providing track-side interviews at major events including the Commonwealth Games, World Track & Cross Country Championships and the Sydney Olympic Games.
+Boxer was also a reporter for BBC Sport's athletics coverage from 1996 to 2001, providing track-side interviews at major events including the Commonwealth Games, World Track & Cross Country Championships and the Sydney Olympic Games.
 She became a middle distance Team GB coach during the early – mid 2000s.

 Boxer continued to combine consultancy work with formal employment contracts and project management and has held honorary positions promoting sport and coaching.
-She was board director of sportscoachUK from 1998–2007, a sporting patron of the Youth Sport Trust from 1992–2006 and a London2012 Olympic and Paralympic Ambassador in the West Midlands from 2009–2012.
+She was board director of sportscoachUK from 1998 to 2007, a sporting patron of the Youth Sport Trust from 1992 to 2006 and a London2012 Olympic and Paralympic Ambassador in the West Midlands from 2009 to 2012.
 After completing a MSc in Sport & Exercise Psychology and a Diploma in Behavioural Coaching she became Course Leader of BSc in Sports Coaching Science and Senior Lecturer (Coaching with PE & Sport Development) at the University of Worcester before being appointed Director of Girl's Sport/Sport Development at Malvern College in 2008.
 In 2011, she became Sports Development Manager at the University of Birmingham managing staff and programmes involving Coaching, Club Development, Participation and Volunteering. and was also appointed Chair of the Birmingham Athletic Network.
-From 2014-2016 Christina worked as Director of Sport and Community Development at Queen Anne's School in Caversham before returning to the West Midlands, developing sport across the full spectrum from health-related fitness through to performance team and individual sports.
+From 2014 to 2016 Christina worked as Director of Sport and Community Development at Queen Anne's School in Caversham before returning to the West Midlands, developing sport across the full spectrum from health-related fitness through to performance team and individual sports.

 In 2018 she was working for Warwick District Council helping them to prepare for the 2022 Commonwealth Games.
 Whilst the games will primarily be held in Birmingham, the bowls events will take place in Victoria Park, Leamington Spa, the town which houses Bowls England and hosts the national bowling championships annually.